Table of Contents

 The hormone estrogen is of importance for the formation of secondary sexual characteristics.
 Additionally, it promotes the vagina’s healthy flora and aids in the formation of the uterine lining (endometrium).
 The follicle maturation is also influenced indirectly by this hormone.
-Estradiol 2 (E2) is another type of this hormone.
-It is produced in the ovaries and during pregnancy in the placenta as well.
+Estradiol 2 (E2) is another type of hormone.
+It is produced in the ovaries and the placenta as well during pregnancy.

-Progesterone is also known as corpus luteum hormone.
-It belongs to the gestagen group and is synthesized in the ovaries’ corpus luteum.
-Progesterone is necessary for the oocytes’ implantation.
+Progesterone is also known as the corpus luteum hormone.
+It belongs to the gestagen group and is synthesized in the corpus luteum of the ovaries.
+Progesterone is necessary for the implantation of oocytes.
 Furthermore, it maintains pregnancy, stimulated by LH.

-The follicles process through different stages in which the follicle designations change as well.
+The follicles progress through different stages in which the follicle designations change as well.

 The primordial follicle

-Primordial follicle derives from primary oocytes.
-Its epithelium is flat and consists of one layer.
+Primordial follicle derives from the primary oocytes.
+Its epithelium is flat and consists of 1 layer.

 The primary follicle